Clinical Microbiology Short Essay Question And Answers

 Protozoans Parasite exists in 3 forms

-Entamoeba histolytica Life Cycle:
+Entamoeba Histolytica Life Cycle:

 • The mature quadranucleate cysts are infective forms.

-• Each mature cyst liberates tetranuclear amoeba
+• Each mature cyst liberates a tetranuclear amoeba

-• Forms eight meta cystic Trophozoites by binary fission
+• Forms eight metacystic Trophozoites by binary fission

 • It gets lodged in the submucous tissue of the large intestine

-• E.histolytica secretes a proteolytic enzyme
+• E. histolytica secretes a proteolytic enzyme

 • Causes destruction and necrosis of tissues